-All staff who work directly with children must read this annex along with Part 1 of the Keeping Children Safe In Education Document (2018).
+All staff who work directly with children must read and understand this annex along with Part 1 of the Keeping Children Safe In Education Document (2019).

 All staff must act on any concerns immediately and report any concerns they have about a child's welfare, to the DSL.
+Safeguarding is everyone's responsibility.